WeirauchLab/RELI/README.md

 ## Regulatory Element Locus Intersection (RELI) Analysis

-RELI analysis is used to identify transcription factors (TFs) that potentially bind a significant number of (risk) loci for a given disease.
+RELI (Regulatory Element Locus Intersection) is an algorithm for discovering transcription factors (TFs) that bind a significant number of loci associated with a given disease or phenotype (e.g., through a Genome Wide Association study, or GWAS).

+The major data components are

+1. An input set of disease or phenotype-associated genetic variants (RS IDs)

+2. An internal “library” consisting of many ChIP-seq dataset peaks (in the form of .bed files)

+3. An internal file containing information on genetic variant allele frequencies, etc.

-To assess the significance of such disease loci and TF interaction, repeated permutation/simulation procedure is used in RELI with disease-specific genomic coordinates of plausibly causal genetic variants.
-A null distribution of such interactions is then estimated from these procedures and is used to rank candidate TFs.
+To assess the significance of the intersection between the input disease variants and a given TF ChIP-seq dataset, RELI performs simulations, generating a null distribution used for P-value calculations.

-Ancestry specific, minor allele frequency (MAF) matching, and along with superimposed linkage disequilibrium (LD) block structure are used in RELI analysis to improve the quality of its findings.
+The output of RELI is a series of statistics based upon the significance of the overlap between the input genetic variants and the selected ChIP-seq dataset.

+Additional details on RELI and the associated findings can be found in its accompanying publication (manuscript currently in revision).

 ## Installation on GNU/Linux